connecteev/laravel-email-campaigns-spatie/docs/introduction.md

     ->send();
 ```

-After your campaign is sent, you can view some [interesting statistics](https://docs.spatie.be/laravel-email-campaigns/v1/working-with-campaigns/viewing-statistics-of-a-sent-campaign/).
+After a campaign is sent, [interesting statistics](https://docs.spatie.be/laravel-email-campaigns/v1/working-with-campaigns/viewing-statistics-of-a-sent-campaign/) are made available.

 ## We have badges!